 We, too, live our lives as strangers and pilgrims on this earth, waiting with patience and faith for the Kingdom of God to be established on the earth, ruling from Jerusalem.
 We, too, are sojourners, desiring a better heavenly country—a country that is coming in the future.

-Abraham’s faith was tested!
-Hebrews 11:17 relates this supreme test of Abraham’s faith: “By faith Abraham, when he was tested, offered up Isaac, and he who received the promises offered up his only begotten son, of whom it was said, ‘In Isaac your seed shall be called,’ concluding that God was able to raise him up, even from the dead, from which he also received him in a figurative sense.”
+Abraham’s faith was tested again, in the most challenging way.
+Hebrews 11:17 relates the supreme test of Abraham’s faith: “By faith Abraham, when he was tested, offered up Isaac, and he who received the promises offered up his only begotten son, of whom it was said, ‘In Isaac your seed shall be called,’ concluding that God was able to raise him up, even from the dead, from which he also received him in a figurative sense.”

-Romans 4:9-11 explains the significance of the righteousness of faith: “For we say that faith was accounted to Abraham for righteousness.
+“For we say that faith was accounted to Abraham for righteousness.
 How then was it accounted?
 While he was circumcised, or uncircumcised?
 Not while circumcised, but while uncircumcised.
-And he received the sign of circumcision, a seal of the righteousness of the faith which he had while still uncircumcised, that he might be the father of all those who believe, though they are uncircumcised, that righteousness might be imputed to them also.”
+And he received the sign of circumcision, a seal of the righteousness of the faith which he had while still uncircumcised, that he might be the father of all those who believe, though they are uncircumcised, that righteousness might be imputed to them also” (Romans 4:9-11).

 So, whether one is Jewish or not, those who have the righteousness of faith, righteousness imputed to them by God, they are the children of our father Abraham (verse 12).
 All must have faith walking in Abraham’s steps.